cloudant-labs/cloudant-introduction-course/Part 07 - HTTP API Basics.md

 - command-line scripting tools like curl
 - mobile devices

 We're going to learn the API using curl, a free, open-source command-line tool that can dispatch HTTP requests. curl comes pre-installed on most Macs and Unix-like operating systems.
-If it's no present on your computer, google "curl" and follow the installation instructions.
+If it's not present on your computer, google "curl" and follow the installation instructions.

 ![](slides/Slide48.png)